supreeth101/Zillow-Clone/README.md

 # Zillow-Clone
-# A web application based on JavaScript that works very similar to Zillow
+A web application based on JavaScript that works very similar to Zillow

-# Implemented Googpe Maps api
+Implemented Google Maps api